crashoverride777/swifty-ads/README.md

 ### Errors

-Use can use the `SwiftyAdsError` enum to handle received errors more granuarly if required.
+Use can use the `SwiftyAdsError` enum to handle SwiftyAds specific errors.

 ```swift
 if let swiftyAdsError = error as?
 SwiftyAdsError {